casa-delle-coccinelle/rpi-sensors-exporter/README.md

 For more information on how to configure and use the package, please visit [docs](./docs) directory of the project.

 ### Examples
-As the setup is hard to reproduce, detailed description of the setup used during dev/test can be found in [examples](./examples) directory of the project.
-Included are:
+As the setup is hard to reproduce, detailed description of the setup used during dev/test can be found in [examples](./examples) directory of the project, including:
 * schematics and photos of the setup
 * sample dashboard for Grafana
 * screenshots of the dashboard with real data
-* sample k8s manifests for Prometheus configuration
+* sample k8s manifests for Prometheus k8s operator configuration
-* sample metrics, provided by the package
 * sample logs of the package